arabidopsis/lektor-honeybee-theme/README.md

 # is this theme a dark theme i.e. light text on dark background
 is_dark_theme = false
 # bootstrap = {some-bootstrap.css}
-twitter = twitter handle for site facebook = facebook page for site
 ```

 The theme can be one of: `mickie`, `hollar`, `sunset`,`wandoo`, `graymor`, `electro`, `lymcha`, `deeply`, `minco`, `skeeblu`, `preptor` or `monotone`.